 Key attendees included Dr Precious Moloi-Motsepe; Jeannette Kagame, First Lady of Rwanda; Dr Akinwumi Adesina, President of the African Development Bank; and Dr Tshepo Motsepe, wife to Deputy President of South Africa, Cyril Ramaphosa.

 The anticipated event was hosted by the masters of ceremony; Adrian Monck, the Head of Public Engagement and Foundations at the World Economic Forum; Christoph von Toggenburg, the Community Lead Schwab Foundation and Global Leadership Fellow at the World Economic Forum.

 The event was held to honour the African recipients of the SEOY Award: Tracey Chambers and Tracey Gilmore, the founders of The Clothing Bank; and Luvuyo Rani, the founder of Silulo Ulutho Technologies.
-Both founders represented South Africa among an accomplished roster of entrepreneurs stretching from Morocco, the USA and France.
+All three founders represented South Africa among an accomplished roster of entrepreneurs stretching from Morocco, the USA and France.

-On a mission to push social entrepreneurial enterprises to address key issues affecting the planet, the Motsepe Foundation and the Schwab Foundation collaborated to identify entrepreneurs that are addressing global issues in a sustainable way, such as agriculture, poverty, education, or access to water.
+On a mission to push social entrepreneurial enterprises to address key issues affecting the planet, the Motsepe Foundation and the Schwab Foundation collaborated to identify entrepreneurs who are addressing global issues in a sustainable way, such as agriculture, poverty, education, or access to water.